otonyoadmin/miimindie/pages/01.blog/hero-and-classes/item.md

     limit: 10
 published: false
 ---

+Even when we come to mentally accept the soundness of the argument(s) that proves that it is impossible for a language bound persona to even express how or what would satisfy a Me-Mind we will continue to look for the image that by its nature cannot be found in inner experience.

+will satisfy a Me-Mind  for more than a moment expression of desire in the form of an object

 The [Quark theme](https://getgrav.org/downloads/themes) has the ability to allow pages to override some of the default options by letting the user set `body_classes` for any page.
 The theme will merge the combination of the defaults with any `body_classes` set.
 This allows you to easily add hero classes to give your blog post some **bling**.